equivalent/docker_rails_aws_elasticbeanstalk_demmo_app/docs/README.md

 # AWS approach to infrastructure

-First we need to understand how AWS look at your infrastructure problems.
-AWS been on the market for quite some time, they introduced many products and solutions for pretty much any problem you may have.
+First we need to understand how AWS look at your infrastructure .
+AWS been on the market for quite some time, they introduced many products and solutions for pretty much any problem that web-application may have.

 I'll just mention some that will be needed for this talk.

-I think pretty much everyone worked with S3 at least everyone who was trying to upload images on a Heroku application.
+I think pretty much everyone worked with S3 simple storage, at least everyone who was trying to upload images on a Heroku application.

 EC2 is prety much their product for provisioning VMs